2019 TRAVEL RESOLUTIONS

 A hotel can supply toiletries such as a toothbrush, but travelers staying with friends or renting an Airbnb may be out of luck.
 Other easy-to-forget necessities such as a phone charger are much more expensive to replace than deodorant.
 Frequent flyers can stay organized by stocking a case of travel essentials that's always ready to go.

 Don't wait until the last minute to figure out where to park before a big trip that begins at an airport, train station, or port.
-Look into all the options for long-term parking well in advance to avoid paying high fees at the first open spot you come across.
+Look into all the options for long-term parking well in advance to avoid paying high fees.

 SIGN UP FOR AIRLINE REWARDS PROGRAMS